-- Foreign Languages in the Elementary (FLES) - courses that meets two -five times per week in which students acquire some proficiency in listening , speaking, reading and writing and develop an understanding of and appreciation for other cultures;
+- Foreign language in the elementary schools (FLES) courses meet two to five times per week during which students acquire some proficiency in listening , speaking, reading, and writing and develop an understanding of and appreciation for other cultures.

-- Full Immersion - school programs in which teachers teach core content in the foreign language all or part of the day.
+- Full immersion is school programs in which teachers teach core content in the foreign language all or part of the day.
 Students become functionally proficient, master subject content taught in the new language, and acquire an understanding of and appreciation for other cultures.

-- Partial Immersion - school programs in which teachers teach language using the core content.
-Students are able to communicate in the second language and, at the same time, acquire an understanding of and appreciation for other cultures.
+- Partial immersion is school programs in which teachers teach language using the core content.
+Students are able to communicate in the second language and at the same time acquire an understanding of and appreciation for other cultures.

 Middle Grades 6-8

 FLEX (foreign language exploratory) programs are an introduction to one or more foreign languages with some interpersonal language skills expected at the middle school level.
 Depending on the school’s language offering, middle school students can choose to learn Chinese, French, German, Italian, or Spanish.
 Time spent in learning the language varies depending on the school’s program schedule.